Coloring Link Diagrams And Conway-type Polynomial Of Braids: Introduction.

 The picture on the left hand side represents a small neighborhood of a singular point in a singular braid.
 Those on the right hand side represent the braids which are obtained from the previous one by a positive and negative resolution of that singular point.
 The singular braids on the right hand side have one singular point less then the braid on the left hand side.

-An invariant $v$ is said to be of \emph{finite type} or \emph{Vassiliev}, if for some $n\in\B N$ it vanishes for any singular braid $\a\in \B{SB}_m$ with more than $d$ singular points.
+An invariant $v$ is said to be of \emph{finite type} or \emph{Vassiliev}, if for some $n\in\B N$ it vanishes for any singular braid $\a\in \B{SB}_m$ with more than $n$ singular points.
 A minimal such $n$ is called the degree of $v$.
+As a corollary of Theorem \ref{thm:Conway-skein} we have